These almond crusted chicken nuggets are a fantastic paleo-friendly nibble food that will satisfy your cravings for traditional breaded nuggets.

 Another paleo-friendly chicken recipe that I highly recommend checking out is the chicken piccata.
 It’s crumbed chicken with a delicious citrus sauce.
 I highly recommend giving it a try.

-I love these paleo chicken nuggets, and I certainly hope that you will too.
+I love these almond crusted chicken nuggets, and I certainly hope that you will too.
 If you have some improvements or some feedback, then please be sure to leave a comment below.